ZeCroque/RoleplayersAlternateStart/readme.md

     - SSNN, about our involvement on Vectera
     - Player's parents, about the job at Argos
     - Lin says "Dusty" during her recruitment dialog
+    - Sarah mentions Vectera in her companion dialogs
+    - Vladimir mention Constellation if you contact the Eye
+    - Mrs. Whimore random encounter has a constellation dialog option
+    - Simeon Bankowski (potential crewmate) has a constellation dialog option
     - Let me now !
 - AI-generated voices for Maurice Lyon and the ship technicians
 - Prevent Neshar arrest & add another way to start the "Loose Ends" questline